MoamenAlaa0/CPU-scheduling-algorithms/README.md

 1. First Come First Serve with arrival time
 2. Shortest Job First - with arrival time
 3. Round Robin Scheduling
-4. Multilevel Queue Scheduling - 2 core or more
+4. Multilevel Queue Scheduling - 2 core or more <br>

-<br>**In each algorithm:**
+**In each algorithm:**
 - Throughput time
 - Turnaround time
 - Waiting time
-<br>I used python without using any data structures methods - just list and tuple objects
+I used python without using any data structures methods - just list and tuple objects <br>